mbraak/django-file-form/docs/details.md

 Upon form submission, `django-file-form` retrieves the data and assign them to returned file objects with matching filename (could be of placeholder and other types) as `f.metadata`.

 ## Cache

 Django-file-form uses the Django cache for storing data while uploading files.

-* Only meta data of the file is stored (including the upload progress), not contents of the file.
+- Only meta data of the file is stored (including the upload progress), not contents of the file.
-* The default cache timeout is 24 hours.
+- The default cache timeout is 24 hours.
 An upload will fail if it takes longer than that.
-* The timeout is configurable using the `FILE_FORM_CACHE_TIMEOUT` setting.
+- The timeout is configurable using the `FILE_FORM_CACHE_TIMEOUT` setting.
 See the 'Python settings' section.
-* The cache backed is configurable using `FILE_FORM_CACHE`.
+- The cache backed is configurable using `FILE_FORM_CACHE`.

+## Production

+### Local-memory caching

+Don't use local-memory caching in your Django configuration if you use a multi process WSGI server.
+It will break file uploads, because file uploads use the Django cache and might hit different WSGI processes.

+- The default cache option in Django is local-memory caching.
+- Most WSGI servers are multi process.

+### Maximum size of uploaded chunk

+Files are uploaded in chunks; the default size of a chunk is 2.5 MB.
+Your production setup must allow for uploads of this size.

+- It's possible that you use a reverse proxy server that has a maximum file upload size.
+E.g. Nginx has the `client_max_body_size` option.
+- Django has the `DATA_UPLOAD_MAX_MEMORY_SIZE` option, which also limits the uploads size.
+- You can change the maximum chunk size with the `chunkSize` option in Javascript.
+See the 'javascript options' setting in this documentation.